tiny-dancer/notes/runiac_origin_story.md.1.md

 Appreciating we were no longer deploying a typical application but uniquely developing with iac as a primary language around the clock, we took a big step back and approached our development and delivery with a fresh perspective.
 This fresh perspective led to two driving missions:

 - *Focus on value code*:   Valuable developing time on this team was infrastructure code, _not pipeline code_.
 A pipeline is a hugely important means to an end.
-The pipeline itself is not the product, the product for an infrastracture platform team, is the infrastrcture.
-We needed to ensure we spent as much time as possible on infrastracture code.
+The pipeline itself is not the product, the product for an infrastructure platform team, is the infrastructure.
+Our code base was roughly ~45% groovy,bash (jenkins) and 55% terraform (iac).
+The churn between them was scaringly similar as well.
+Meaning we spent close to the same amount of time on the "means to end" pipeline as the valuable infrastructure code.
+We needed to ensure we spent as much time as possible on infrastructure code.

+> Again, to clarify, pipelines are **hugely** important to the success of a product.
+The key is

 - *Faster feedback on changes*:  Waiting